algosup/2024-2025-project-5-bubble-intermarche-team-4/documents/functional/FunctionalSpecifications.md

 #### Research Methodology

-1. **Literature Review**
+- **Literature Review**

   - Academic sources
   - Industry publications
   - Cultural references

-2. **Expert Interviews**
+- **Expert Interviews**

   - Structured questionnaires
   - Pairing workshops
   - Validation sessions

-3. **Documentation**
+- **Documentation**
   - Comprehensive pairing guidelines
   - Expert recommendations
   - Regional considerations

----
+Research and interviews will be conducted by Thibaud Marlier and Clémentine Curel throughout the project.

 ## Audience & Use Cases

 ### Target Audience

-#### 1. International Tourists
+The application is designed for diverse customer types who commonly shop at Intermarché.
+**These four personas illustrate the core multilingual, time-sensitive, and curiosity-driven user groups envisioned in our [Vision](#vision) section.** Each represents a key use case for the app in a real in-store context.

+#### The Curious Traveler

 **Demographics**